jgkramer/jgkramer.github.io/_drafts/post5_storage.md

    <td>58,938</td> <td>150%</td> <td>6.73</td> <td>18.03</td> <td>133</td> <td>0</td> <td> <b>14.4 GWh</b></td> </tr>
  </table>

-There are many days where some storage is used, but the elevated summer generation from the solar ensures that every day's 24-hour demand is covered by that day's 24-hour supply.
-And a solar ratio of 20% turns out to be a bit of a sweet spot, at least at the 150% average generation level.
+A solar ratio of 20% turns out to be a bit of a sweet spot, at least at the 150% average generation level.
 At lower fractions, we don't get enough of a lift of generation capacity from more sun in the summer to match higher electricity demand in summer.
-At higher fractions, the fixed portion of the generation portfolio becomes too low to supply evening / overnight consumption, and the daily time-shifting cycle of storing during daytime to release at night enlarges.
+At higher fractions, the fixed portion of the generation portfolio becomes too low to supply evening / overnight consumption, and the daytime to nighttime storage requirements get bigger.

-And, while not modeled, keeping weather-dependent generation to a small fraction of the total protects the grid from intermittency and inability to meed consumption requirements.
+And, while not modeled, keeping weather-dependent generation to a small fraction of the total provides valuable grid reliability.

 ### Limits of the Modeling Exercise

-As always, my modeling is meant to be illustrative rather than complete, and it is important to bear key limitations in mind:
+As always, this work is meant to be illustrative rather than complete, and it is important to bear key limitations in mind:

 - The analysis in this post (and my data) had hourly granularity when in reality demand and supply needs to be balanced constantly
 - I assume a frictionless universe, without taking into account real world physical constraints such as transmission required when generation and consumption are not in the same place.
 I also assume that storage solutions can output 100% of the energy stored into them, when in reality this is more like 80%
+- I measure only whether there is adequate energy in GWh to go around, and ignore the importance of voltage stability to the grid
-- I make no effort to take into account fuel costs, operating costs or capital costs of storage and generation alternatives, and
+- I make no effort to take into account fuel costs, operating costs or capital costs of storage and generation alternatives
 - No account was taken for intermittency or weather-related outages
 - Different climates have different seasonality profiles (and geographies) and will need different solutions

-I will try to address some of these points in future work.
+I will aim to address some of these points in future work.